 Atelier des Lumières opened in Paris in April 2018.
 Its first multimedia sound and light exhibition featured Gustav Klimt’s artwork.
 The immersive experience just blew my mind!
 Atelier des Lumières’ second exhibition in Paris opened in Feb 2019 with a show featuring Vincent Van Gogh’s work.
 Imagine walking through Van Gogh’s paintings that are deconstructed and recreated on 10-metre-high walls.

 Hidden gems in Paris?
-Atelier des Lumiéres might have moved from hidden gem of Paris to hotspot!
+Atelier des Lumiéres might have moved from a hidden gem of Paris to a hotspot!

 Location: 38 rue Saint-Maur; 11th arrondissement